 I have had students as young as five and up to age forty-five.
 I do accommodate students who have special needs by being extra patient and making sure I can help anyway I can.
 It is really fun for me to teach as it runs in my blood.
 Both my mother and father were teachers in various grade levels so I have been frequently exposed to grading papers and creating assignments and notes for students.
 Math and Science courses are just so fun to teach, and with my patient and diligence, I ensure students have attained the confidence to solve any problems they may face.

 In addition to tutoring, I have three dogs that I enjoy walking and taking to dog parks.
 One hobby that I just started to pick up is cooking so I am hoping to learn how to cook various foods from all of the countries in the world.
 I enjoy listening to all kinds of music and watching comedy movies.

-University of California-Los Angeles - B.S., Molecular Biology
+Undergraduate Degree: University of California-Los Angeles - Bachelor of Science, Molecular Biology

 What is your teaching philosophy?

 My teaching philosophy is patience, and I would only be satisfied if my student has fully understand and can master the materials without my help.
 I would take the time to explain and re-test over and over to make sure the student has not just memorized but learned the materials.